LaunchCodeEducation/data-analysis-curriculum/content/data-visualization/reading/vizzes-with-python/_index.md

 ### Matplotlib

-For column charts, you will need to use `bar()` method and for bar charts, you will need to use the `bar()` method.
+For column charts, you will need to use `bar()` method and for bar charts, you will need to use the `barh()` method.
 Both methods have similar parameters so once you master one, it will be simpler to master the other one.

 Let's revisit the plant nursery.